ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Fixed-size Queries {#fixed-size-query}

-The `fixed-size` query type is used to support applications in which the Collector needs the ability to strictly control the sample size.
+The `fixed_size` query type is used to support applications in which the Collector needs the ability to strictly control the sample size.
 This is particularly important for controlling the amount of noise added to reports by Clients (or added to aggregate shares by Aggregators) in order to achieve